Choosing an Obstetrician You Can Trust

 Finding Dr. Right is not always easy.
 Ideally, you want a doctor who views you as a participant during the birthing process—not as a patient.
-Before you choose this healthcare profession, consider the following:
+Before choosing an obstetrician, consider the following:

-- Narrow your list to several candidates, and then make an appointment to interview these physicians.
+- Narrow your list for choosing an obstetrician to several candidates, and then make an appointment to interview these physicians.
 (Let the receptionist know this is for an interview only so you are not charged.)
 Be sure the candidates you choose are listed on your insurance plan.

 - Visit this doctor with your spouse and bring a list of important questions you want to ask.
 Talk to office personnel when you get to the appointment.
 Ask about the doctor’s call schedule, vacation plans, accepted insurance plans, fees, hospital affiliations, and if the doctor is in solo practice, who covers for him or her.